 6.1 Physical and chemical hazards

-6.2 Health effects
+6.2 Health Effects

-6.3 Environmental impact
+6.3 Environmental Impact

 Crotonic acid is harmful to aquatic organisms and can contaminate ecosystems if not properly disposed of.
-It is important to follow environmental protocols when handling and disposing of this compound to avoid ecological damage.
+It is important to follow environmental protocols when handling and disposing of this compound to prevent ecological damage.

 7. Laboratory analysis and control: a practical example